-He added:
+He added :

 "The implementation is the prime essence of social legislation.
-That can be taken care of only where the worker himself is an active partner.
-He should be active in the process of implementation by legislative statutes.
-So, we have now brought in a Bill which brings in a tripartite arrangement for implementation.
+That can be taken care of only where the worker himself is an active partner He should be active in the process of implementation by legislative statutes.
+So, we have now brought in a Bill which prings in a tripartite arrangement for implementation.
 This is very significant.
 More than all these things is the type of legislation which is in existence today for getting minimum wages, for getting maternity benefits, for babies being looked after and so on.
-All these things have to be enforced through a Court or a Labour Court or something like that.
+All these things have to be enforced through a Court or a Labour Court or sc thing like that.
 The entire range is not covered by the existing legislation.
 Various loopholes are there."

-2.9 Commenting on the Bill introduced in Parliament, a representative of the petitioners stated before the Committee under:
+2.9 Commenting on the Bill introduced in Parliament, a representative. of the petitioners stated before the Committee as under :

-"The Bill introduced in Parliament still follows the same pattern of employee-employer relationship as you would find in the Motor Transport Workers Act, 10r example.
-But looking at the position of construction labour in India, which means well over 11 million people - of which 10% to 15% are womenthe place of work, workers and the employer all the three change, unlike in a factory, where the factory remains at the same place, and where they are all in a constant location.
-Here, all the three change.
-If that is the feature of the construction industry where the relationship, even temporarily, is of such a short duration, how do we solve the problem of implementation, unless you give the powers of implementation to the total groups of employers, employees and the Government forming themselves into a tripartite board."
+"The Bill introduced in Parliament still follows the same pattern of employee-employer relationship as you would find in the Motor Transport Workers Act, for example.
+But looking at the position of construction labour in India, which means well over 11 million people-of which 10 per cent to 15 per cent are women-the place of work, workers and the employer all the three change, unlike in a factory, where the factory remains at the same place, and where they are all in a constant location.
+Here all the three change.
+If that is the feature of the construction industry where the relationship, even temporarily, is of such a short duration, how do we solve the problem of implementation, unless you give the powers of implementation to the total groups of employers, emply is and the Government forming themselves into a tripartite board."

-He further added:
+He further added :